collective/collective.geo.mapwidget/src/collective/geo/mapwidget/README.txt

           </div>
     ...

-The defaul IMaps implementation complains if an element in mapfields is not a string or IMapWidget:

-    >>> view.mapfields = ['mw1', mw2, None]
-    >>> print view()
-    Traceback (most recent call last):
-    ...
-    ValueError: Can't create IMapWidget for None

 Now we have covered the most important things about map widgets.
 Set us try some things with map layers.